 The Committee of the Board of Directors was comprised during 2000 of four non-employee directors, Anthony Pantaleoni, Robert H. Hotz, John H. Herrell and Leatrice Ducat.
-Anthony Pantaleoni is a partner in Fulbright & Jaworski L.L.P., which serves as the Company's principal outside counsel.
-Robert H. Hotz serves as Managing Director at UBS Warburg LLC, which provided consulting services and brokerage services for the Company's share buy-back program and acted as one of the Company's principal underwriters for the discounted Convertible Debentures that were issued by the Company during 2000.
+Anthony Pantaleoni is Of Counsel to Fulbright & Jaworski L.L.P., which serves as the Company's principal outside counsel.
+Robert H. Hotz serves as Managing Director and Co-Head of Corporate Finance in the Americas at UBS Warburg LLC, which provided consulting services and brokerage services for the Company's share buy-back program and acted as one of the Company's principal underwriters for the discounted Convertible Debentures that were issued by the Company during 2000.